secretflow/scql/docs/reference/engine-config.rst

 Config for ServerConfig
 ^^^^^^^^^^^^^^^^^^^^^^^
-BrokerServer accept intra-domain requests through IntraServer, while accept requests between different BrokerServers through InterServer.
+SCQLBroker accept intra-domain requests through IntraServer, while accept requests between different SCQLBrokers through InterServer.

 IntraServer is recommended to use localhost host or LAN address to avoid external attacks, while InterServer is recommended to enable HTTPS to improve security.